NigelRook/ubuntu-focal-tpm-decrypt/log.md

 allowing the installer to erase and repartition the disk, with the LVM and encryption advnaced options selected.
 Secure Boot enabled.

+I also checked the use proprietary drivers option during installation.
+This caused my next boot to be into MokManager.
+Based on https://wiki.ubuntu.com/UEFI/SecureBoot I believe that checking the proprietary drvers checkbox causes an additional keypair to be installed in grub which allows ubuntu to sign kernels compiled locally.
+That's relevant because we end up tinkering with initramfs and that may well be signed.
+I haven't tested whether things still work if proprietary drivers aren't enabled and MokManager hasn't been run.

 Followed [docs/kelderek.md](docs/kelderek.md)

 Saved initial pcrs to allow watching for changes (pcrs not comitted)